netbeast/docs/chapters/getting_started/installing_and_cloning.md

 ```
 cd dashboard
-npm install
+npm install --production
 ```

-Now you have all the npm packages installed, run it as follows:
+Now you have all the needed npm packages installed, run it as follows:

 ```
-npm run dev
+npm start
 ```

 ##  You made it, huzzah!